pyxem/kikuchipy/doc/related_projects.rst

 ================

-This is a non-exhaustive list of related, open-source projects for analysis of EBSD data that users of KikuchiPy might find useful:
+This is a non-exhaustive list of related, open-source projects for analysis of EBSD data that users of kikuchipy might find useful:

 - `EMsoft <http://vbff.materials.cmu.edu/EMsoft>`_: Series of Fortran programs which, among numerous other tasks, can perform dictionary indexing of EBSD and